 This program includes priority points.
 Priority points are-the favorable adjustment of combined review scores of individually approved applications when applications meet specified criteria.
 The Healthy Start Initiative program has three funding priorities.
 HRSA will assign up to 3 priority points for prior performance.
-Priority points will be given based on data submitted to HRSA in the last progress report (Benchmarks), and the HS aggregate data reporting (total served).
+Priority points will be given based on 2017 for number served and the DGIS performance measures reported to HRSA